 During my own encounters with so many hypnotherapists or NLP Master Practitioners, there are almighty gaps in their knowledge, just as there are in my own (though often far greater gaps than my own, and as the Principal of a prominent hypnotherapy training college, I would say that, wouldn’t I?) which leads me to question if they can truly tell the public that they have mastered this subject, or mastered this field.

-I know you are proud of what you do, I know you are proud of your qualifications, I know you invested plenty of time and money into them, but have you honestly and truly mastered the subject?
-I know I haven’t, and I doubt I ever will master it fully exhaustively.
+I know you are proud of what you do, I know you are proud of your qualifications, I know you invested plenty of time and money into them, but have you honestly and truly mastered the subjects you’ve?
+I’ve written the first ever meta-analysis on the clinical applications of self-hypnosis published in a peer reviewed journal, written science-informed books, engaged in university research, studied for a PhD, lecture on these subjects, have worked clinically with a few thousand individuals in the past 20 years and I know I haven’t mastered these subjects, and I doubt I ever will master them fully exhaustively.
 Some of us may master aspects of what we do, but that may need some qualification before making reference to ourselves using that title.

 I strongly recommend yu come and take a look at our advanced hypnotherapy practitioner diploma as a means of starting the journey towards developing as a hypnotherapist: The Anglo European College’s Online Advanced Hypnotherapy Diploma.
 (You are required to have an existing diploma level hypnotherapy qualification in order to take this course)

 Nothing more to add or say really…..
 In which case, I’ll lighten it up.